dedupeio/dedupe/README.md

 ## Installation and dependencies

-Dedupe requires [numpy](http://numpy.scipy.org/) version 1.6, which can be complicated to install.
+Dedupe requires [numpy](http://numpy.scipy.org/), which can be complicated to install.
 If you are installing numpy for the first time, [follow these instructions](http://docs.scipy.org/doc/numpy/user/install.html).